thesourcecodes/spotweb/README.md

 Database server not included use https://hub.docker.com/r/linuxserver/mariadb as a database server and point to this MYSQL instance when running the initial spotweb setup.

 #### weekly builds @Saturday at 3:00 (AM)
-* Rebuilds new base image from scratch @http://nl.alpinelinux.org/alpine (Alpine 3.12)
+* Rebuilds new base image from scratch @http://nl.alpinelinux.org/alpine
   * Base OS is updated
   * Packages are updated
   * Application within image(container) gets updated if new release is available.